Course: Genocide and Group Hostility

 Responses to Mass Atrocities

-Mass atrocities can be predicted and prevented, but guidelines and political will are necessary to make sure this can be done effectively.
+Mass atrocities can potentially be predicted and prevented, but guidelines and political will are necessary to make sure this can be achieved.
 Multiple conventions, documents, and institutions exist to prevent and punish atrocity crimes, such as the Responsibility to Protect (R2P) doctrine.
+The mere declaration of intent is not enough, however.

 The UN Genocide Convention states that every country has a duty to prevent and punish genocide: